facebook pixel

 Make sure employees know how and when they should apply for sabbatical leave:

-- How to Apply: Provide a step-by-step guide for submitting a sabbatical leave request.
-This could involve filling out an online form or sending an email to HR.
+• How to Apply: Provide a step-by-step guide for submitting a sabbatical leave request.
+It could involve filling out an online form or sending an email to HR.

 3. Approval Procedure